muan/site/_pages/blogroll.md

     url: https://alicebartlett.co.uk/
 ---

-- The order of this list is randomized on build.
-- This page is under construction.
-- Only sites that are being actively updated are included (in theory).
+This page is under construction.
+Only websites that are being actively updated are included (in theory), and the order is randomized on build.

----

 {% assign links = page.links | sort: "title" | sample: page.links.size %}
 {%- for item in links %}